 Crisis and war, devastation and destruction, temporary and partial recovery and then worse crisis and war-this is what capitalism means.
-And this is all the more the case, once capitalism has developed to the stage of imperialism.
+And this is all the more the case once capitalism has developed to the stage of imperialism.
 Imperialism is capitalism on the decline and in decay, trying to prolong its existence through the most desperate attempts to expand and intensify exploitation.
-And each attempt of the imperialists to deal with the effects of its continual crises only aggravates the underlying cause-only heightens the contradiction between socialized production represented by the working class, and "private" ownership of the mean of production, represented by the capitalist class.
+And each attempt of the imperialists to deal with the effects of its continual crises only aggravates the underlying cause-only heightens the contradiction between socialized production represented by the working class, and "private" ownership of the means of production represented by the capitalist class.

-Once capitalism has reached the stage of imperialism it becomes all the more clear that on the one hand the development of capitalism has laid the basis for a life undreamed of in the past, but on the other hand the continued existence of capitalism keeps the great majority of society from attaining this.
+Once capitalism has reached the stage of im-

+perialism it becomes all the more clear that on the one hand the development of capitalism has laid the basis for a life undreamed of in the past, but on the other hand the continued existence of capitalism keeps society from attaining this and keeps the great majority of society in continual suffering.

-It is impossible to "reform" imperialism or to go back to the "competitive" stage of capitalism.
+It is impossible to "reform" imperialism.
+It is impossible to go back to the "competitive" stage of capitalism-a reactionary, utopian scheme, which, even if it were possible, is not in the interests of the working class, for whom capitalism, in any form, has always meant merciless exploitation and misery.
 The only solution is to go forward, to socialize the ownership of the means of production and the appropriation of the products of production, in order to bring them into conformity with the highly socialized nature of production itself.
 This requires a political revolution, the overthrow of the rule of capital by the working class, which, in its socialized productive labor, represents the embryonic organization of the future, socialist society.